Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Experiments

-\textbf{Joint Classifier Two-Sample Test ($j$C2ST)}.
+\textbf{Classifier Two-Sample Test (C2ST) and joint C2ST ($j$C2ST)}.
 The C2ST \citep{lopez-paz2017revisiting} measures the discrepancy between two distributions by training a binary classifier to distinguish samples drawn from them.
-The test statistic is the classifier’s accuracy on samples from a test set, which is equal to chance-level (usually 0.5) for indistinguishable distributions and approaches $1$ as the distributions diverge.
-As our reference ${\cal D}_{\text{test}}$ provides a single ground truth value $\rvtheta_j$ for each $\rvy_j$ in the test set, standard C2ST cannot be used, as it would require a full sample from the true posterior $p(\rvtheta|\rvy_j)$ for each $\rvy_j$.
-Instead, for each $\rvy_j$ we generate one $\tilde{\rvtheta}_j$ from the learned posterior and compare ${\cal D}_{\text{test}}$ to the set of pairs $\{(\tilde{\rvtheta}_j, \bm{y}_j)\}_{1 \leq j\leq N_\text{test}}$ as samples from a joint distribution, justifying the name $j$C2ST.
+The test statistic is the classifier’s accuracy on samples from a test set, which is equal to chance-level (usually 0.5) for indistinguishable distributions and approaches $1$ as the distributions diverge. {The metric on parameter values used for the \TaskA~example is then denoted by C2ST while for all other tasks we write $j$C2ST to indicate that the metric is computed over joint samples.}

 \textbf{Wasserstein Distance} ($W_2$).
-Similarly, the Wasserstein distance for the L$_2$ cost is computed between samples from the true and approximate joint distributions,

-We compute $W_2$ between samples from the approximate and true joint distribution $p(\rvtheta,\rvy)$ to provide a geometry-aware notion of distributional similarity.
+To provide a geometry-aware notion of distributional similarity, the Wasserstein distance for the L$_2$ cost is computed between samples from the approximate and true joint distribution $p(\rvtheta,\rvy)$, {except for the \TaskA\ task, unless otherwise specified.} \textbf{Maximum Mean Discrepancy} (MMD).
+We compute the Maximum Mean Discrepancy between samples from the true and approximate joint distributions using a radial basis function (RBF) kernel.
+Given samples $\{(\rvtheta_i,\rvy_i)\}_{1\leq i \leq N_{\text{test}}}$ and $\{(\tilde{\rvtheta}_j,\rvy_j)\}_{1\leq j \leq N_{\text{test}}}$, the squared MMD is